 Helping your teenager stay safe

-Teenage children and young people tend to spend more time with their friends and less time with their parents.
+Teenagers tend to want to spend more time with their friends and less time with their parents.
 They might develop new hobbies, hang out in new places, have a romantic partner and experiment with alcohol.
-This can be an unsettling time for parents, as you worry if they are staying safe.
+This can be an unsettling time for parents, as you worry about your child staying safe.
 Support and advice about parenting teenagers is available through a number of services:

 - Relate has advice for parents about how to handle the new challenges that parenting a teenager can bring.